pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.txt

 	SIMULATION_ON = false   -- FALSE: use real communication to DSM RX (DEFAULT), TRUE: use a simulated version of RX DEBUG_ON = 1           -- 0=NO DEBUG, 1=HIGH LEVEL 2=LOW LEVEL   (Debug logged into the /LOGS/dsm_log.txt)
-	DEBUG_ON_LCD = false   -- Interactive Information on LCD of Menu data from RX USE_SPECKTRUM_COLORS = true -- true: Use spectrum colors, false: use theme colors (default on OpenTX)
+	DEBUG_ON_LCD = false   -- Interactive Information on LCD of Menu data from RX USE_SPECKTRUM_COLORS = true -- true: Use spectrum colors, false: use theme colors (default on OpenTX, OpenTX handle colors different)

 Known Problems: